ThalesGitHubUser/Brawl-Stars-V12/README.md

 * Github: link deprecated

 👤 **ThalesGithubUser**
- Me For Patching The Client
+ Me For Patching The Client And Putting Android 13 Support
 ### Friendly reminder
 The server is in a very early state.
 Right now, it is NOT recommended to run this on a production environment.
 Please not open issues about missing features, i'm well aware of this.